 This includes funding hospice and care services, mental health helplines and respite support for people with disabilities and their families, and food banks for those living in poverty.

-The coronavirus pandemic has highlighted the huge strain on unpaid carers.
+Recent years have highlighted the huge strain on unpaid carers.

 Living with a chronic or life-threatening illness, a disability, or a mental health problem can be overwhelming for those affected and their families.